jkraemr/music-movies-api/README.md

 * Allow existing users to deregister

 ## Who is the Music Movies API for?
-* Frontend developers who will work on the client-side component of the **My Music Movies** web application using REACT.
+* Frontend developers who will work on the client-side component of the **My Music Movies** web application using REACT
-* Movie enthusiasts who enjoy gaining further insights into a variety different music movies.
+* Movie enthusiasts who enjoy gaining further insights into a variety different music movies

 ## Built with
 The **My Music Movies** web application is built using the MERN stack: